allisson/pysqsx/README.md

 # pysqsx
-A simple queue processor for Amazon SQS
+A simple task processor for Amazon SQS.